|

 What to Look For When Buying a metal detector

-Good quality machine
+Good quality machines

 It is safe to say there is no machine to suit everyone, after all we are all different, try narrowing your search by making a list here are some questions.